bloodmapgod/blood-ritual/README.md

 Ritual performer has:
   - already picked the viewer being sacrificed (portal displays no name)
-  - send a random viewer by click the thunder button Once the sacrifice is completed, click close (X) button
+  - send a random viewer by click the thunder button Once the sacrifice is completed, click close (X) button.

+Note: randomly picked viewers may not be in the chat.

 ### Tribute of Prayer